Structure of conflict graphs in constraint alignment problems and algorithms: Introduction

-Several related problems have been studied previously.
-Goldman {\it et al.} have introduced the {\it contact map overlap} problem~\cite{Goldman1999}.
-The goal again is to maximize the number of conserved edges however different from the constrained alignment problem, no constraints in terms of the bipartite graph $S$ is given.
+Several related problems have been studied previously like, for instance, the {\em contact map overlap} problem introduced in~\citet{Goldman1999}.
+The goal is to maximize the number of conserved edges; however contrary to the constrained alignment problem, no constraint is given in terms of the bipartite graph $S$.
 Furthermore their problem definition assumes a linear order of the vertices of both $G_1, G_2$ which should be preserved by the output mapping.
-Fagnot {\it et al.} introduced the problem of $(\mu_G,\mu_H)-${\it matching with orthologies} problem where the goal is to find a mapping that conserves all edges~\cite{Fagnot2008}.
-Similar to the constrained alignment, the output mapping should respect the constraints defined in bipartite graph $S$.
-They show that the problem is NP-complete even when $m_1=1, m_2=3$ and both graphs are bipartite.
-Finally, Fertin {\it et al.} studied the {\it MAX}$(\mu_G,\mu_H)$ problem, which is the same as the constrained alignment problem under the setting of $m_2=1$~\cite{Fertin200990}.
-They show that the problem is APX-hard and provide several approximability and fixed-parameter tractability results.
-Although they also define a conflict graph and provide their fixed-parameter tractability result based on a simple argument regarding the degrees of the conflict graphs, they do not provide any further structural properties.
+The problem of $(\mu_{G_1},\mu_{G_2})$-\emph{ matching with orthologies}, was introduced in~\citet{Fagnot2008}.
+Similar to the constrained alignment problem, it is to find a mapping \mar{respecting a set of constraints} represented by a bipartite graph $S$ \mar{but all edges of $G_1$ are requested to be conserved.
+Assuming $m_i=\mu_{G_i}, i=1,2$ and denoting by $\Delta_i=\Delta(G_i), i=1,2$ for an instance of the problem, where $\Delta(G)$ denotes the maximum degree of graph $G$, the problem of $(\mu_{G_1},\mu_{G_2})$-{matching with orthologies} is shown NP-complete even when $m_1=3, m_2=2$ and $G_1$ and $G_2$ are bipartite, $\Delta_1\leq 1$ and $\Delta_2\leq 2$, or if $m_1=3, m_2=1$ and $\Delta_1\leq 3, \Delta_2\leq 4$.} It is linear-time solvable if $m_1=2$ and $m_2\mar{\in}O(1)$ (see also~\citet{Fertin200990}). \mar{Finally, the problem \emph{ MAX}$(\mu_{G_1},\mu_{G_2})$ considered in~\citet{Fertin200990} is the optimization version of $(\mu_{G_1},\mu_{G_2})$-{matching with orthologies} with the objective to maximize the number of conserved edges.
+It is almost the same as the constrained alignment problem with $m_i=\mu_{G_i}, i=1,2$ with the additional requirement that every vertex of $G_1$ is mapped to a vertex in $G_2$.
+We discuss more precisely the relations between these problems in Section~\ref{sec:definitions}}.
+In~\citet{Fertin200990}, only the case $m_2=\mu_{G_2}=1$ is considered.
+It is shown APX-hard even if $m_1=2$ and $m_2=1$ (APX-complete if $G_1$ has bounded degree) and both graphs are bipartite.
+They also propose several approximability and fixed-parameter tractability results (see~\citet{ausiellobook} and \citet{ParameterizedComplexity} for definitions about approximation and parameterized complexity, respectively).
+In particular, they show that the problem can be approximated within ratio $2\lceil3\Delta_1/5\rceil$ for even $\Delta_1$ and ratio $2\lceil(3\Delta_1+2)/5\rceil$ for odd $\Delta_1$.
+They also show that the problem is fixed-parameter tractable on the size of the output assuming $m_2=1$, $m_1$ is constant and $G_1$ has a bounded degree.